ValeriiVolynskyi/Data-analytics-portfolio/google-sheets/README.md

 ---

-### 3️⃣ Linear Regression & Charts
+### 3️⃣ Forecasting with Linear Regression
-- **Goal:** Use linear regression to forecast metrics and build charts.
+- **Goal:** Apply **linear regression** to forecast DAU and WAU, and visualize engagement trends.
+This demonstrates how historical data can be used for predictive insights.
-- **Tools/Functions:** FORECAST, ROUND, chart tools (bar, pie, combo, trendline)
+- **Techniques used:** FORECAST, ROUND, UNIQUE, sorting data, chart building in Google Sheets.
-- **Tasks:**
-  - Prepare fixed and sorted values for WAU.
-  - Forecast DAU and WAU for new weeks.
-  - Build 4 charts: bar chart, pie chart, combo chart, line chart with trendline.
-- **Result:** Visualized forecasts and user trends.
+- **Result:** Extended DAU/WAU series with 20 future weeks and built multiple charts (bar, pie, line, combo chart with trendline).
 - **Screenshots:** ![combo chart](assets/task3.png)
+- **Interpretation:**
+Forecasting allowed to anticipate user activity trends, while charts made the results more interpretable for business decision-making.

 ---